 I left school at fifteen poorly educated.
 But I had a hunger for knowledge and a passion for reading.
-Slowly I got the education that I thought would help me overcome some of these problems.
+Slowly I got the education that I thought would help me overcome and solve some of these problems.

 I earned B.A.hons degree in Psychology.
 After my degree I could trace things back and see how I got to be the person I was.

 I discovered the causes of most of my problems but knowing the how and why didn’t change a thing.